Raul9940/Moussaid2010SFM/README.md

 # Moussaid2010SFM
 Library with codes simulate the Moussaid et al. extension on the Social Force Model introduced in 2010.

-This model is based in the original Social Force Model introduced in 1995 by D. Helbing and P. Molnár [1], with the addition of pedestrians now walking in groups.
+This model is based in the original Social Force Model introduced in 1995 by D. Helbing and P. Molnár [1], with the addition of pedestrians walking in groups.
 The model is presented in [2].

 For now, there are two different configurations of the walkable area that can be run: